HomeKit lets people securely control connected accessories in their homes using Siri or the Home app on iPhone, iPad, Apple Watch, and Mac.

 It’s crucial for your app to use the terminology and object model that HomeKit defines, so that you can reinforce people’s understanding and make home automation feel approachable.

-In the HomeKit model, the home object is the root of a hierarchy that contains all other objects, such as roomsaccessories, and zones.
+In the HomeKit model, the home object is the root of a hierarchy that contains all other objects, such as rooms, accessories, and zones.
 When there’s more than one home, each home is the root of a different hierarchy.

 Acknowledge the hierarchical model that HomeKit uses.
 Even if your app doesn’t organize accessories by rooms and zones in its UI, it’s useful to reference the HomeKit model when helping people set up or control their accessories.
 People need to know where accessories are located so they can use Siri and HomePod to control them by speaking commands like “Siri, turn on the lights upstairs,” or “It’s dark in here.”
 For more guidance, see Siri interactions.